 4. Maintain social distancing while divers enter the water, and ensure that divers do not crowd together on the surface without a compelling reason to do so.

-5. We encourage you to maintain at least 6 feet of distance when clearing their nose, sinuses, or throat at the surface or after a dive.
+5. We encourage you to maintain at least 6 feet of distance when clearing your nose, sinuses, or throat at the surface or after a dive.

 6. Divers are responsible for assembling and handling their own equipment.